martibonomi/FIonA-Plans-Analysis/README.md

 This repository contains specific scripts and files necessary to analyze and visualize data output from PSI's FIonA TPS.

 -   the `install_packages.R` script contains the packages necessary to run the functions

 -   the `functions.R` script contains the documentation for the functions implemented

+-   the `plans_analysis.R` script contains a detailed example for an analysis workflow using data contained in the `analysis_data` folder

+-   the `analysis_data` folder contains data to run examples on functions' use

+-   the `images` folder contains plots from examples

 -   the `tests.R` script contains the test routines necessary to test functions

 -   the `test_data` folder contains the data necessary to run tests on functions
--   the `analysis_data` folder contains data to run examples on functions' use
--   the `images` folder contains plots from examples

 ## Installation